foxford/event/docs/src/api/room/enter.md

 The room must be opened.

-After entrance the current _agent_ starts to receive room notifications including real-time [events](../event.md#event) and is able to call endpoints that require _room_ entrance.
+On entering the current _agent_ starts to receive room notifications including real-time [events](../event.md#event) and can call endpoints that require _room_ entering.

 Entered [agents](../agent.md#agent) appear in the active _agents_ [list](../agent/list.md).

-For implementation details see [Room entrance](../../impl/room_entrance.md).
+For implementation details see the [room entrance](../../impl/room_entrance.md).

 ## Authorization